 Season and sear the meat on each side until just browned on the outside, leave the middle red and cold.
 Transfer to a plate.

 Deglaze the pan with red wine and use a silicone spatula to “clean” the bottom of the pot.
 Let the liquid reduce by half.

 Add butter and onions and soften for 4 minutes.
 Add garlic and cook for 1 minute.

-Add rosemary, bay leaves, sage, tomato paste, Worcestershire sauce, beef broth, and beef bouillon.
+Add browned beef, rosemary, bay leaves, sage, tomato paste, Worcestershire sauce, beef broth, and beef bouillon.
 Cover and leave a small crack for steam to escape.
 Simmer gently for 2 hours.

 Bring to a boil and add cornstarch + cold water mixture.
 Reduce heat and add frozen vegetables.
 Cook for 10 minutes.
 Remove from heat and remove bay leaf + rosemary stem.
 If desired, swirl in 2 tablespoons cold butter for a smooth, velvety finish.
 Serve with Mashed Potatoes or Biscuits.

 - Stove Top Method: Cook the soup for 1.5 hours, then add the potatoes.
 Bring to a boil, reduce back down to a light simmer for 40 minutes, or until the potatoes are fork tender.